andrewt3000/MachineLearning/machineLearning.md

 x<sub>i</sub> = x<sub>i</sub> - average / range (max - min)

 ###Week 3 Logistic regression
+Logistic regression is a confusing term because it is a classification algorithm, not a regression algorithm.
+"Logistic regression" is named after the logistic function (aka sigmoid function)

+Multiclass classification is solved using One versus all.
+There are K output classes.
+Solve for K binary logistic regression classifiers and choose the one with the highest probability.

+Underfitting (high bias) - output doesn't fit the training data well.
+Overfitting (high variance) - output fits training data well, but doesn't work well on test data.
+Failes to generalize.

 Regularization factor (&lambda;) - variable to control overfitting.
 If model is underfitting, you need lower &lambda;.
 If the model is overfitting, you need higher lambda.

 ###Week 5 Neural Networks